opendaylight/docs/docs/release-process/snmp.rst

 * Other manual testing and QA information - None
 * Testing methodology.
 How extensive was it?
 What should be expected to work?
 What hasn't been tested as much?

+  The % testing coverage is unknown as the original team is no longer engaged.
+Notes from Boron release review
-  From Boron release review: "JUNIT testing and Integration testing"
+    simply state: "JUNIT testing and Integration testing"

 Migration
 ---------

 * Is is possible migrate from the previous release?
 If so, how?

-  Yes.
-No functional change to features
+  It is possible to seamlessly migrate consumers to this iteration of the plug-in as there has been no functional change to features.
+Migration of state data is not defined.

 Compatiblity
 ------------